CMU-Heinz-95702/Lab1-InstallationAndRaft/README.md

     deployment not found openejb/Deployer
 ```
 then your application does not have write access to a particular directory.
 If you are using Mac OS, please read Part 3 Task 0 on the installation of TomEE+.
 You should provide write access to the apache-tomee-plus-9.0.0-M7/bin folder using "chmod +x *sh".
-[If you are using Windows, you need to change a permission setting.
-See this stack overflow post.](https://stackoverflow.com/questions/61228214/cannot-start-apache-tomee-server-deployment-not-found-openejb-deployer)
+[If you are using Windows, follow this guidance at Stack Overflow.](https://stackoverflow.com/questions/61228214/cannot-start-apache-tomee-server-deployment-not-found-openejb-deployer)

 ***
 **Exercise 3**